St. Francis & St. Ambrose Catholic Churches

 St. Luke’s Circle 239.

 Circle 239 was formally charted on April 8, 1923.
 Our Circle serves members from both St. Ambrose and St. Francis Catholic Churches.
-We also have members from other area parishes including St. Michael of Girard and St. Patrick, Parsons.
+We also have members from other area parishes including St. Michael of Girard and St. Patrick's, Parsons.
 Over the years Circle 239 has worked hard to live to the motto of our Connecticut founders--"Unity, Friendship, Charity".
-Some of our regular activities include:

-• In September we collect school supplies for Kindergarten through fourth grade students.
+• In August and September, we collect school supplies for Kindergarten through fourth grade students.

 • In November we have a pot-luck dinner and a memorial service for our deceased members.